govau/cga-docs/docs/usage/operationalisation_checklist.md

 **Assessment criteria:** onboarding and continued **DSS Criteria:** 4, 9, 10

-During a transition project it is common to do a beta release to a limited number of beta users.
+When building a digital service it is common to do a beta release to a limited number of beta users.

 - Who will have access to your application during your private beta?
 - How will you grant them access?